Victoria Vein Clinic

 • Arrange for someone to drive you home or go by public transport – it is essential that the patient does not drive on the day of treatment.
 Driving can resume on the following day.

 • Maintain normal daytime activities and avoid standing still for long periods.
+Continue with normal exercise activities.

-• Avoid flights of greater than 4 hours duration for 6 weeks after treatment.
+• Avoid flights of greater than 4 hours duration for 4 weeks after treatment.
 If travel is unavoidable, then the flight should be covered by subcutaneous heparin injections given before departure and after arrival.

 What can you expect following EVLA?